nuelst/scanpack/README.md

 - `1`: Found malicious dependencies
 - `2`: Found unknown dependencies (but not malicious)

-## 🛡️ Malicious Packages List
+## 🛡️ Malicious Packages Detection

+The scanner uses multiple methods to detect malicious packages:

+1. **Known malicious packages list**: Maintains a curated list of known malicious packages in `src/malicious-packages.json`
+2. **Suspicious patterns**: Detects packages matching suspicious naming patterns (regex-based)
+3. **Security holding packages**: Automatically detects npm security holding packages (packages removed by npm for security reasons, marked as `0.0.1-security`)

-The scanner maintains a list of known malicious packages.
-You can add new packages by editing `src/malicious-packages.json`.
+You can add new packages to the known malicious list by editing `src/malicious-packages.json`.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## 📝 Development